-- Taking into consideration the market risks inherent in the Group's insurance business, expenses and other liabilities including shareholder's capital when managing the investment portfolio; and - Setting and monitoring an Aggregate Market Risk Limit of 20% of the available risk capital, defined as a 1-in-200 probability one-year loss. - Setting individual stress test risk limits for the respective market sub-risks at 2/3 of the Aggregate Market Risk Limit for interest rate, spread, equity and property risks and at 1/3 of the Aggregate Market Risk Limit for FX and Inflation risk.
+- Taking into consideration the market risks inherent in the Group's insurance business, expenses and other liabilities including shareholder's capital when managing the investment portfolio; and - Setting and monitoring an Aggregate Market Risk Limit of 20% of the available risk capital, defined as a 1-in-200 return period loss over a one year time horizon. - Setting individual stress test risk limits for the respective market sub-risks at two-thirds of the Aggregate Market Risk Limit for interest rate, spread, equity and property risks and at one-third of the Aggregate Market Risk Limit for FX and Inflation risk.